tib6/AutomationTestsBDD/README.md

 Overview

 This is a Selenium automation testing template project that uses NUnit as the testing framework and SpecFlow for behavior-driven development (BDD).
 It is intended to serve as a template for writing end-to-end UI tests in C#.
-The project integrates the following tools and libraries:

-NUnit: Unit testing framework for C#.

-SpecFlow: BDD framework for writing human-readable tests.

-Selenium WebDriver: Browser automation tool.

-ExtentReports: Reporting library for generating HTML reports.

-This template allows for easy creation of BDD-style automated tests, making it ideal for UI test automation of web applications.

-Prerequisites

 Before you can run the tests, ensure that you have the following installed: Visual Studio (or any other C# IDE); .NET SDK (6.0 or later); NuGet (for managing packages)